 This story is my favorite from Anthony DeMello.
 Anthony was a Jesuit Priest who saw things as they are (not as prescribed by his own faith).
 I often remind myself of this story as I guide my children the best that I can.

-The true purpose of this story is not whether or not dogma is good or bad (that is lazy shallow thinking).
-The message here is that the fire maker’s purpose was show that everyone can do this fire making stuff!
+This story’s true purpose is not whether dogma is good or bad (that is lazy, shallow thinking).
+The message here is that the fire maker’s purpose was to show that everyone can do this fire making stuff!
 He helped people learn and awaken to their true fire making potential.